gabermagdy/Multi-Objective-Sizing-and-Performance-Optimization-of-Islanded-Hybrid-Renewable-Microgrids/README.md

 - 10 houses (medium load)
 - 15 houses (heavy load)

-How to run:
+How to Run
-1. Open MATLAB
+1. Open the main script (`main.m`)
-2. Run main.m

----

-## 📂 Repository Structure
+2. Select the load scenario (5, 10, or 15 houses)
+3. Run the simulation